 c.
 Since I am not very rich, I will break a coconut at the doorstep of your temple.

 Government officer to a builder: “I cannot grant you the permission to construct the building as per the design that has been given by you because it goes against the conditions stipulated by the law.”

 Citizen to the officer: “Please do me a special favour and grant me permission.
-If you could do this for me, I will have a suitcase full of money to your home tonight.”
+If you could do this for me, I will have a suitcase full of money sent to your home tonight.”

 It is usually situations and deals which resemble scenario no. 2, that fall under corruption but never are deeds similar to the one in scenario no. 1, considered to be wrong.
 Why is that?
 It is because ‘fixing matches’ with the blessings of a deity has become a regular practice among people.
 They make special vows of donating money, jewellery, and other materials in return for Divine favours.
 Offering donations out of gratitude for Divine Blessings received is one thing but sending money to religious institutions as part of a bargain with the presiding deities of those institutions, is another.
 It is quite a common practice in India for people to advise their children to make a vow to Shri Ganesha to break 108 coconuts at the nearby Ganesha temple if they passed an examination.
 The funny part is that the parents as well as the children who make such deals are well aware of the fact that passing an exam calls for good preparation and not Divine Intervention.